Wizcorp/StyleGuides/README.md

 ## Quotes
-The use of **single quotes** only is higly recommanded, but we won't stop you if you need to use double quotes in some specific cases.
+The use of **single quotes** only is highly recommended, but we won't stop you if you need to use double quotes in some specific cases.
 ```javascript
 myButton.on('tap', function () {
 	alert("You tapped me");